openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ![](img/BASIC_FLOW_MO_simplified.svg)

-The IR is a pair of files describing the model:
+where IR is a pair of files describing the model:

 *  <code>.xml</code> - Describes the network topology.